Gurnee, Illinois: Transportation

 Interstate 94 (The Tri-State Tollway) is the main expressway servicing Gurnee, allowing easy access to Milwaukee and Chicago.

 Pace provides bus service on multiple routes connecting Gurnee to downtown Waukegan, Grayslake and other destinations.

+The CPKC main line between Chicago and Minneapolis serves Gurnee.

 Drinking water supply

-The Village of Gurnee water supply comes from the Central Lake County Joint Action Water Agency (CLCJAWA) located in Lake Bluff, IL.
-CLCJAWA purifies water from Lake Michigan.
+Gurnee's water supply comes from Lake Michigan, and is distributed by the Central Lake County Joint Action Water Agency located in Lake Bluff, Illinois.